 5. Acceptance

-Not everyone will experience all of these stages... and they might not happen in this particular order, however, they are typically experienced at one point or another throughout the grieving process.
+Grief can be complicated, and the journey won’t always look the same.
+Not everyone will experience all of these stages, and they might not even happen in this particular order.
+However, these are all things that are typically experienced at one point or another throughout the grieving process.

 Grief doesn’t just affect us mentally, it could also have physical effects on our body.
 Let’s look at some common physical and mental symptoms of grief…